hacktx/hackroom/3d-print-tutorial.md

 - __Edges__ - Every edge on your object should have a minimum of two planes touching it in order for the printer to properly print the edge
 - __Divide and Conquer__ - Design your object in small pieces, and break down components to simple geometric shapes before building upon them

 Once you have finished creating your 3D Object export it into a .stl file and save it.
-You're now ready to start printing!
+You're almost ready to start printing!

 ## Printing your 3D object